ubuntupunk/agent-rules-generator/README.md

+☕ Support This Work

+Found value in these resources?

+👉 Buy me a coffee: https://www.buymeacoffee.com/ubuntupunk

+If you find value in this project, please consider buying me a coffee to support my work.

+That will help me maintain and improve the resources available for free

 # Agent Rules Generator

 An interactive CLI tool to generate `.agent.md` and `.windsurfrules` files for AI-assisted development with Cursor AI and Windsurf.